jyosa/MaPhi/README.md

 ### How to install MOPAC2016:

-MOPAC id a semiempirical software free for academics, you need first to fill a for to get an academic license [here](http://openmopac.net/form.php)
+MOPAC is a semiempirical software free for academics, you need first to fill a form to get an academic license [here](http://openmopac.net/form.php)

-The download MOPAC2016 in this [link](http://openmopac.net/Download_MOPAC_Executable_Step2.html), please download the file corresponding to "Download 64-bit MOPAC2016 for LINUX" or "Download 64-bit CPU+GPU MOPAC2016 for LINUX" if you have GPU graphic card.
+Then download MOPAC2016 in this [link](http://openmopac.net/Download_MOPAC_Executable_Step2.html), please download the file corresponding to "Download 64-bit MOPAC2016 for LINUX" or "Download 64-bit CPU+GPU MOPAC2016 for LINUX" if you have GPU graphic card.

 Once you get the installation file follow the next steps: